-- Overview of certificate requirements (completion of core requirements during the first year and the project in the fall term of the next year) - Overview of theoretical foundations - Introduction to Health, Arts and Humanities a.
-Narrative-Based Healthcare (four sessions) Unit Coordinators: Jane Zhao and Alisha Kaplan
+- Overview of certificate requirements (completion of core requirements during the first year and the project in the fall term of the next year) - Overview of theoretical foundations - Introduction to Interprofessional Health, Arts and Humanities Certificate a.
+Narrative-Based Healthcare (four sessions) October to November 2023 Unit Coordinators: Alisha Kaplan (alishakaplan@gmail.com) and Jane Zhao (Jane.Zhao@uhn.ca)

-2. Completion of the Following Two Units (sessions offered October 2022 to November 2022):
+2. Completion of the Following Two Units:

 Narrative healthcare seeks to enhance reflection and communication by focusing on the telling and receiving of stories.
 During this unit, we explore relational dimensions of practice (relationship to oneself, patients, and team members) through narrative.
-Sessions include presentations, large group discussions and hands on close reading and reflective/creative writing activities in facilitated small groups.
+Sessions include presentations, large group discussions, hands on close reading, and reflective/creative writing activities in facilitated small groups.
 The emphasis is on promoting creativity and exploration of practice-based themes in a supportive atmosphere.
 No prior experience necessary!

-- 1. Introduction to Narrative Healthcare Narrating The Self
+i.
+Introduction to Narrative Healthcare-Narrating the Self

-Monday, October 3rd, 2022, 6:30pm 8:30pm, ZOOM - 2.
-Interprofessional Practice Dialogue and narrative humility
+Tuesday, October 3rd, 2023, 5:30pm - 7:30pm Rehabilitation Sciences Building 500 University Ave.
+Room 453 ii.
+Interprofessional Practice - Dialogue and narrative humility